National Parks / 国立公園

 Hakusan National Park (Toyama, Gifu, Ishikawa, Fukui)

-Hakusan National Park is a highly natural National Park known as a habitat for alpine flora and precious wild birds and animals, with mountains including the three highest peaks Gozengamine (2,702 m above sea level), Onanjimine (2,684 m above sea level) and Kengamine (2,677 m above sea level), and natural forests spreading at the foot of the mountains.
-Kei Lake, on the border with Gifu Prefecture, has a beautifully pristine emerald sheen, and Mt.
-Daimon, named “Kaga Fuji,” located on the border with Ishikawa Prefecture, are among its many attractions.
+The wilderness of Hakusan National Park is timeless.
+Known as a habitat for alpine flora and precious wild birds and animals, with mountains of three highest peaks of Gozengamine (2,702m above sea level), Onanjimine (2,684m above sea level), and Kengamine (2,677m above sea level) with the natural forests spreading at the foot of the mountains.
+Kei Lake, on the border with Gifu Prefecture, has beautifully pristine emerald sheen, and Mt.
+Daimon, also called "Kaga Fuji" located on the border of Ishikawa Prefecture, are some of the sites to be seen at the national park.

 Destinations